 Hence, a physical therapist and a physician might end up paying a similar amount to their student loans even though the MD will have significantly greater lifetime earnings and substantially more debt.

-If you feel like your repayment strategy is straightforward, feel free to use our refinancing links to get a cash back bonus.
+If you feel like your loan repayment strategy is straightforward, feel free to use our refinancing links to get a cash back bonus.

 The forces arrayed against you are immense and we can certainly help with your expensive physical therapy student loans.

-Rehab centers want a cheap supply of labor, the schools want to continually raise tuition, and the APTA wants more members who can afford to pay more dues.
-Someone has to look out for your financial interests, and it might as well be you (and us if you feel like we’d be able to help).
+Rehab centers want a cheap supply of labor.
+The schools want to continually raise tuition.
+And the APTA wants more members who can afford to pay more dues.
+Someone has to look out for your financial interests, and it might as well be you (and us, if you feel like we’d be able to help).